coursera-dl/coursera-dl/README.md

     Download only ppt files: coursera-dl progfun-2012-001 -u <user> -p <pass> -f "ppt" Use a ~/.netrc file:     coursera-dl progfun-2012-001 -n

-The use of a `~/.netrc` file is a good alternative to specifying both your username and password every time on the command line.
+On \*nix platforms\*, the use of a `~/.netrc` file is a good alternative to specifying both your username and password every time on the command line.
 To use it, simply add a line like the one below to a file named `.netrc` in your home directory (or the [equivalent], if you are using Windows) with contents like:

     machine coursera-dl login <user> password <pass>

 Create the file if it doesn't exist yet.
 From then on, you can switch from using `-u` and `-p` to simply call `coursera-dl` with the option `-n` instead.
 This is especially convenient, as typing usernames and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

+\* if this works on Windows, please add additional instructions for it if any are needed.

 Troubleshooting
 ---------------